allegheny-college-cmpsc-100-fall-2019/practical-01/README.md

 #### Generating a key

-- [ ] In the resulting terminal window based on the steps above, type `ssh-keygen` and press `Enter`
+- [ ] In the resulting terminal window based on the steps above, type `\ssh-keygen -t rsa -b 4096 -C "YOUR ALLEGHENY EMAIL"` and press `Enter`
 - [ ] At the prompt `Enter file in which to save the key`, press `Enter` to accept the default location (indicated in the parenthesis in the line)
 - [ ] At the next prompt, enter a password used to secure the key
 * You will use this passphrase to identify yourself as an owner or user of the key
 - [ ] Once the keygen has finished, located the `id_rsa.pub` file where the process saved the key
 * This is your unique key; it will be unintelligible to you, but it is your unique identifier.
 Keep all of the files this program generates.
 - [ ] Open the `id_rsa.pub` file in a text editor (Notepad, et al.)
-- [ ] Copy only the portion the letters and numbers of the key
+- [ ] Copy only the portion containing letters and numbers
 - [ ] In the browser window containing GitHub, click the uppermost-right icon to access your account menu
 - [ ] Locate and click the `Settings` entry
 - [ ] On the resulting screen, locate and click the option for `SSH and GPG keys`